vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 and 32 (near Haramukuta-Ganga) 166.
 28, Bh.
 VII.
 14. 32, Var.
 214.

-Nandiša-(Siva worshipped in Nund 47.
+Nandiśa-(Siva worshipped in Nund 47.
 Even all these passages do no

 kol in Kaśmīra, but in its extended convey the exact position.
 Bh.
 IV.
 6.24 (in the context) indicates that sense applied to the whole sacred it was near Kailāsa and Saugandhi- territory from the lakes on Haramu kavana.
 Bh.
 (IV.
 6. 23-24) places kuța down to Bhūtesvara) R. I. 124 Nandā and Alakanandā near Saugan- Nandisesvara-(under Vs) L. q. by dhika-vana